-Compiling AMS from sources by end users is not supported on Windows.
-The following instructions apply to Linux/Unix and macOS only.
-Compiling AMS2024 from sources is supported using Intel OneAPI 2021.4.0, including ifort, MKL and IntelMPI on linux.
+Compiling AMS from sources by end users is not supported on Windows and macOS.
+The following instructions apply to Linux only.
+Compiling AMS2025 from sources is supported using Intel OneAPI 2021.4.0, including ifort, MKL and IntelMPI on linux.
 For more details on the recommended compilers and libraries, see the Platform Specific Information (page 83).